top of page

 John Kermut Lepore

-John has recently taken on the role of Programmes and Learning Manager in Kenya, leading on programme oversight and implementation.
-Before this he oversaw PFP’s work in Osupukiai village, Kenya - coordinating the development of the successful water and educational projects there.
-During his time at PFP John has also overseen the successful implementation of the Revolving Loan Fund in both Osupukiai and Remba communities.
+During his time at PFP John has overseen work in Osupukiai village, Kenya - coordinating the development of the successful water and educational projects there.
+He has also led on the successful implementation of the Revolving Loan Fund in both Osupukiai and Remba communities.

 Mayanza